axoflow/axosyslog-core-docs/content/docs/chapter-sources/configuring-source-mbox/_index.md

 ## Example: Using the mbox() driver {#example-source-mbox}

-The following example reads the emails of the root user on the {{% productparam "abbrev" %}} host.
+The following example reads the emails of the root user on the {{% param "product.abbrev" %}} host.

 ```c